- Web Desk

 The young woman was reportedly killed following a jirga decision and secretly buried in a local graveyard.
 She had been married to Zia-ur-Rehman, who filed an FIR on July 21, stating that his wife had left their home on July 11 with gold jewellery, Rs150,000 in cash, and personal belongings.

 According to the FIR, he later discovered she had married another man, Usman, despite being legally married to him.
 Police believe she was murdered on July 16 and buried the next day.
+The police officials had said that the exhumation will be conducted under the supervision of a magistrate at 10 AM, as directed by the court.

-Read more: Journalist Shabana Liaqat, family missing in Gilgit-Baltistan floods
+Journalist Shabana Liaqat, family missing in Gilgit-Baltistan floods

 A medical board from Holy Family Hospital and forensic experts will collect samples during the process.

+Strict security arrangements had been made around the graveyard and protective cordon had been established to prevent any unauthorised person from getting near the site.
 Sources say that gravedigger Rashid and the graveyard committee secretary Saifur Rehman Khan have also been taken on remand to help locate the exact burial site of Sidra.

 The suspected honour killing of a 19-year-old woman in Pirwadhai took a dramatic twist after her second husband, Usman, surrendered to police late last night.